AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about.md

 ### Music

-I love listening to music—mainly rock, indie, folk, and some hip-hop/rap.
-I'm a big fan of music by Lana Del Rey, Arctic Monkeys, Radiohead, GY!BE, and lots of other artists that I'd list here if I weren't pressed for space.
+I love listening to music—mainly rock, indie, and folk.
+I'm a big fan of music by Lana Del Rey, Arctic Monkeys, Radiohead, GY!BE, Joanna Newsom, and lots of other artists that I'd list here if I weren't pressed for space.
 Check out my [Spotify playlists](https://open.spotify.com/user/gsnib6johhi5w2u4wts1m5628) for a sampling of my favorite songs.

-I'm also currently learning how to play guitar, with the goal of one day playing some of my favorite riffs and songs.
+I'm also currently learning guitar so I can play my favorite songs and riffs.

 ### Reading

 Every now and then, I'll dust off a book and do some light reading.
 I love finding that rare book that captivates me so much that time slips away, where closing it almost feels like waking from a dream.
-A few of my favorite books include:
+A few of my favorites include:

-- *The Little Prince* by Antoine de Saint-Exupéry{% comment %}a novella that I only wish I had read when I was younger so that I could now—as an adult—appreciate the irony of it being marketed as a children's book.{% endcomment %}
+- *The Little Prince* by Antoine de Saint-Exupéry
 - *The Shadow of the Wind* by Carlos Ruiz Zafón
 - *The Count of Monte Cristo* by Alexandre Dumas
 - The Discworld novels by the infinitely witty Terry Pratchett
-- *Johnny Got His Gun* by Dalton Trumbo

 I don't have a reading list per se, although there are some books I'd like to one day read...
 Okay, I guess that's *technically* a reading list, but hopefully you get my point.
 I don't like to treat reading as something to check off a list because then it feels like work.

-{% comment %}### Art

-When I was younger, I was obsessed with drawing (and pretty good at it, too!).
-But with time, I found myself preoccupied with so many other things that I simply couldn't find the time to draw.
-Lately, my interest in art has resurfaced in the colorful world of front-end development—I love working with CSS to bring designs to life on the canvas that is the web.
-Sometimes, I create [CSS art](/art/) as a substitute for the real thing, either as a challenge or just for fun.{% endcomment %}

 ## So, Yeah...
 That's Me!